aws/ota-for-aws-iot-embedded-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve AWS IoT Over-the-air Update.
+about: Create a report to help us improve AWS IoT Over-the-air Update library.
 Please
        use this for confirmed bugs.
 If you suspect something it is best to first discuss it on the FreeRTOS forums linked below.
 title: "[BUG]"